grame-cncm/inscodedoc/mkdocs/docs/index.md

 This site documents the INScore messages and the scripting language.

 _Note_: All the features described in this document are not available with the online editor.
-A section entitled INScore Web is dedicated to the specific features of the Javascript version of INScore.
+A section entitled INScore Web is dedicated to the specific features and differences of the Javascript version of INScore.

 ----